codeadamca/ev3-pixie/README.md

-# LEGO Mindstorms EV3 and a Pixy2 AI Camera
+# LEGO® Mindstorms® EV3 and a Pixy2 AI Camera

 A basic example of using Python with the a Pixy2 AI camera.